samiBendou/meca3/README.md

 ```

 ### Documenation
-The module has a GitHub wiki as full documentation, it can be founded [here](https://github.com/samiBendou/meca3/wiki).
+The module has a GitHub wiki as full documentation.
+Check at repository for more details